-The general rule is that if your current lawn drains freely then an artificial grass lawn will drain no differently, but if you garden floods or is always muddy it would require a MOT1 stone base in most cases to resolve the issue and provide a perfectly free draining lawn.
+The general rule is that if your current lawn drains freely then an artificial grass lawn will drain no differently, but if your garden floods or is always muddy it would require an MOT1 stone base in most cases to resolve the issue and provide a perfectly free draining lawn.
 In extreme cases, soakaways and French drains can be added to improve the worst lawn areas.

 Artificial grass is difficult to install…

 With artificial grass, the key to a perfect install is the groundwork also having the correct tools for the project along with basic DIY skills to complete each step.
 The key areas to focus on are ensuring the groundwork is done right, joins are perfect and can not be seen from any direction and cutting the artificial grass to the required shape.

 We have detailed fitting instructions on all the steps along with videos of how to complete all the key sections.
 We recommend you watch each video a few times to understand the steps and how to complete them correctly.

 But why worry about it when we have a network of Lazylawn installers across the UK that can transform your lawn whilst you’re at work, ensuring a trouble free installation backed up by our leading warranty and 0% finance on lawn installations.